Ougui9/Magic_Cam/README.md

-# Orientation Estimation with Unscented Kalman Filters (UKF)
+# Magic Cam

 This is a program with two function to beautify/change your appearance.
 This first one is removing or extenuating your wrinkles.
 The second is to mix your facial features with another person's through automatically detection.
+This a project co-worked with liuchen13.

 ## Getting Started
 1. Run main.py